 HealthSouth Corp.
-(HLS) founder Richard Scrushy and former Alabama Governor Don Siegelman were turned away by the U.S. Supreme Court in their attempts to overturn public corruption convictions.
+(HLS:US) founder Richard Scrushy and former Alabama Governor Don Siegelman were turned away by the U.S. Supreme Court in their attempts to overturn public corruption convictions.

 They were found guilty on charges that Siegelman in 1999 appointed Scrushy to a state hospital regulatory board in exchange for $500,000 of political contributions.

 Scrushy and Siegelman asked the justices to set a high standard of proof in cases treating political contributions as bribes, to keep prosecutors from putting politicians behind bars for common practices such as naming supporters to government posts.

 “It is a simple fact: Money is the lifeblood of modern politics, and most if not all officials are responsive in at least some degree to those who contribute,” Siegelman, 66, said in his appeal.
 “What degree or type of linkage is enough to take a case across the line from politics into crime?”

 Courts should require proof of an “express” agreement -- a spoken or written statement specifically promising a benefit in return for campaign money -- before officials or contributors can be convicted of bribery, Siegelman said.
 In his case, the former Democratic governor said, the jury was allowed to infer the existence of a quid pro quo from circumstantial evidence.

 “We are very disappointed by the Supreme Court’s decision not to hear the case,” Siegelman’s Washington lawyer, Sam Heldman, of the Gardner Firm, said in an e-mail.
 Scrushy’s lawyer, Bruce Rogow, said in an e-mail he was disappointed the court denied review.

 The Justice Department, in its brief, said Siegelman’s argument would let corrupt politicians use “knowing winks and nods” to avoid prosecution.